MalphasWats/hawk/articles/adding-battery-power.markdown

 ## Caveats

 The whole battery wiring issue bothers me, and actually I wonder if you're better off *not* using connector with enforced orientation and simple marking on the board silkscreen (we'll get to that later) the polarity and simply solder in 2.00mm header pins.
+It's interesting that it only occurred to me when I wrote this that that might have been the reason for my featherwing board going pop!

 It's worth considering adding a power switch to the mix - this could be added between the +BATT symbol and the connector pin.
 In my experience so far, finding nice power switches is actually harder than you think. ( [Here's a nice one](https://uk.rs-online.com/web/p/products/1238939/) )